si-co/simplepir/README.md

 Fork of the original repository to run experiments on the code.
+We use the experiment for the evaluation of our (authenticated PIR project)[https://github.com/dedis/apir-code].
 Below you can find the original README.

 # One Server for the Price of Two: Simple and Fast Single-Server Private Information Retrieval